-At September 30, 2012 and 2011, the University's investments included custodial credit risk category I investments (investments that are insured or registered, or securities held by the University or its agent in the University's name) and other investments not categorized by risk category as follows:
+At September 30, 2013 and 2012, the University's investments included custodial credit risk category I investments (investments that are insured or registered, or securities held by the University or its agent in the University's name) and other investments not categorized by risk category as follows:

 The Board has the responsibility for the establishment of the investment policy and the oversight of the investments for the System and related entities.
-In order to facilitate System-wide investment objectives and achieve economies of scale, the Board has established four distinct investment pools based primarily on the projected investment time-horizons for System funds.
-These investment pools are the Endowment Fund, Prime Fund, Intermediate Fund and the Short-Term Fund (collectively, the System Pools).
+In order to facilitate System-wide investment objectives and achieve economies of scale, the Board has established four distinct investment pools based primarily on the projected investment time horizons for System funds.
+These investment pools are the Endowment Fund, Prime Fund, Intermediate Fund and the Short-Term Fund (collectively, the "System Pools").
 Pursuant to Board investment policies, each System or related entity may include all or a portion of their investments within the System-sponsored investment pools.
 These investment funds are considered 'internal' investment pools under GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools, with the assets pooled on a market value basis.
 Separately managed funds that are resident with each entity are to be invested consistent with the asset mix of the corresponding System investment pool.
-The following disclosures relate to both the System Pools, which include the investments of other System entities and other affiliated entities, and the University-specific investment portfolio.
+The following disclosures relate to both the

+System Pools, which include the investments of other System entities and other affiliated entities, and the University-specific investment portfolio.

 Endowment Fund: The purpose of the Endowment Fund is to pool endowment and similar funds to support the System campuses, hospital and related entities in carrying out their respective missions over a perpetual time frame.
-Accordingly, the primary investment objectives of the Endowment Funds are to preserve the purchasing power of the principal and provide a stable source of perpetual financial support to the endowment beneficiaries.
+Accordingly, the primary investment objectives of the Endowment Fund are to preserve the purchasing power of the principal and provide a stable source of perpetual financial support to the endowment beneficiaries.
 To satisfy the long-term rate of return objective, the Endowment Fund relies on a total return strategy in which investment returns are achieved through both capital appreciation and natural income.
 Asset allocation targets are established to meet the return objectives while providing adequate diversification in order to minimize investment volatility.
 As discussed in Note 1, the Endowment Fund invests in securities with non-readily determinable market values which are valued at cost, unless impaired.
-The portion of the University's investment in the Endowment Fund which is reported at cost is \$3,084,069 and \$2,276,007 at September 30, 2012 and 2011, respectively.
+For FY 2013 and 2012, the portion of the University's investment in the Endowment Fund, reported at cost, is \$3,167,391 and \$3,084,069, respectively.
 The remainder of the investment is reported at fair value.

 Prime Fund: The Prime Fund is a longer-term fund used as an investment vehicle to manage operating reserves with a time horizon of seven to ten years.
 This fund has an investment objective of growth and income and is invested in a diversified asset mix of liquid and semi-liquid securities.
 This fund is not currently invested in long-term lockup funds with illiquid assets.
 As discussed in Note l, certain investments within the Prime Fund are valued at cost, unless impaired.
-The University's portion of investments in the Prime fund which are measured at cost totaled approximately \$522,000 and \$591,000 at September 30, 2012 and 2011, respectively.
+For FY 2013 and 2012, the University's portion of investments in the Prime fund, and measured at cost, totaled approximately \$771,000 and \$522,000, respectively.
 The remainder of the investment is reported at fair value.